Lekensteyn/pdf.js-wiki/Style-Guide.md

 This page outlines the style conventions that PDF.js follows to maintain a consistent codebase.
 We ask each contributor that creates a pull request to adhere to these conventions.
-Some of these conventions will also be checked automatically by a linting tool after each push to a branch of a pull request.
+Many of these conventions will also be checked automatically by a linting tool after each push to a branch of a pull request.
+Please refer to https://github.com/mozilla/pdf.js/wiki/Contributing#4-run-lint-and-testing for more information about running the linting tool locally.

 ## General
 * Indentation: 2 spaces